cfpb/sbl-project/features/features.md

 ### User stories
 - [x] As a filer, I want to be able to go to a website and log in to my existing account, so I can access the filing system.
 - [x] As a filer, I want to be able to create an account and assign my own password, so that I can start the registration and filing process with minimal hurdles.
+- [x] As a filer, I would like to log in to the CFPB's filing platform with my Login.gov credentials, so that I can trust that my information is secure.
 - [x] As a filer, I want to have a shared user profile across CFPB data filing platforms, so that I can more easily manage my filings.
-- [x] As a filer, I would like instructions on how to create a Login.gov account and user profile, so that I can access the filing platform.
-- [x] As a filer, I would like to log in to the CFPB's filing app with my Login.gov credentials, so that I can trust that my information is secure.
-- [x] As a filer, I want to understand the steps I need to follow in order to create an account, so that I can access the filing platform.
+- [x] As a filer, I want to understand the requirements for logging in and creating an account, so that I can access the filing platform.
-- [x] As a filer, I want to understand what Login.gov is, so that I can trust that my information is safe and secure.
-- [x] As a filer, I want to know what email address I must use when I create an account with Login.gov, so that I can gain access to the filing platform.
 - [x] As a filer, I want to know where to go for help with setting up my account, so that I can access the filing platform.

 **Needs further review:**
-- [ ] As a filer, I would like instructions on how to submit my filing data to the CFPB, so that I can comply with regulatory requirements.
+- [ ] (Move to filing app section) As a filer, I would like instructions on how to submit my filing data to the CFPB, so that I can comply with regulatory requirements.

 ### Technical requirements
 1. We need to select a mean of hosting static sites